-For years, erythema multiforme was thought to represent the milder end of a spectrum of drug hypersensitivity disorders that included Stevens-Johnson syndrome and toxic epidermal necrolysis.
-Recent evidence suggests that EM is different from these other disorders.
+For years, erythema multiforme was thought to represent the milder end of a spectrum of drug hypersensitivity disorders that included Stevens-Johnson syndrome and toxic epidermal necrolysis, but it is now considered a different entity.

 The majority of cases are caused by

-HSV-1 is more of a cause than HSV-2, although it is unclear whether EM lesions represent a specific or nonspecific reaction to the virus.
-Current thinking holds that EM is caused by a T-cell–mediated cytolytic reaction to HSV DNA fragments present in keratinocytes.
-A genetic disposition is presumed given that EM is such a rare clinical manifestation of HSV infection, and several HLA subtypes have been linked with the predisposition to develop lesions.
+HSV-1 is more often a cause than HSV-2, although it is unclear whether erythema multiforme lesions represent a specific or nonspecific reaction to the virus.
+Current thinking holds that erythema multiforme is caused by a T-cell–mediated cytolytic reaction to HSV DNA fragments present in keratinocytes.
+A genetic disposition is presumed given that erythema multiforme is such a rare clinical manifestation of HSV infection, and several human leukocyte antigen subtypes have been linked with the predisposition to develop lesions.

-Less commonly, cases are caused by drugs, vaccines, other bacterial or viral diseases (especially hepatitis C), or possibly SLE.
-EM that occurs in patients with SLE is sometimes referred to as Rowell syndrome.
+Less commonly, cases are caused by drugs, vaccines, other bacterial or viral diseases (especially hepatitis C), or possibly systemic lupus erythematosus (SLE).
+Erythema multiforme that occurs in patients with SLE is sometimes referred to as Rowell syndrome.

 Erythema multiforme manifests as the sudden onset of asymptomatic, erythematous macules, papules, wheals, vesicles, bullae, or a combination on the distal extremities (often including palms and soles) and face.
 The classic lesion is annular with a violaceous center and pink halo separated by a pale ring (target or iris lesion).
-Distribution is symmetric and centripetal; spread to the trunk is common.
+Distribution is symmetric and centripetal, sometimes spreading to the trunk.
 Some patients have itching.

 Oral lesions include target lesions on the lips and vesicles and erosions on the palate and gingivae.